 If you or a loved one has been involved in a devastating accident, you need an attorney who can aggressively represent your interests.
 People who have suffered catastrophic injuries are especially in need of a compassionate and experienced legal team that can help them seek compensation from those responsible for their harm.
-The Pembroke Pines brain injury lawyers at Cohn & Smith can assist people in Pembroke Pines and the surrounding cities as they go through this difficult time.
+The Pembroke Pines brain injury lawyers at Cohn & Smith can assist people in South Florida as they go through this difficult time.

 The American Medical Association defines various types of harm that can result in accident cases, with the term “catastrophic injury” including some of the most severe consequences.
 One of the most common examples is a brain injury.
 They are usually traumatic in nature, meaning that they are caused by an external force such as a strike or blow to the head.Bringing a Claim for Compensation from a Negligent Defendant